madfish-solutions/quipuswap-farming/test.md

 11. `withdraw`:

-    - should fail if farm not found;
+    - ✅ should fail if farm not found;
-    - should fail if staked amount is less than amount to withdraw;
+    - ✅ should fail if staked by user amount is less than amount to withdraw;
-    - should withdraw all with 0 amount parameter passed;
     - should claim user's rewards (in farms without timelock);
     - should claim user's rewards if timelock is finished (in farms with timelock);
     - should burn user's rewards if timelock is not finished (in farms with timelock);